DataDog/documentation/content/en/observability_pipelines/processors/_index.md

   text: "Log processing pipelines"
 ---

+## Overview

 Use Observability Pipelines's processors to parse, structure, and enrich your logs.
-All [processors][3] are available for all templates.
+All processors are available for all templates.
 Set up your processors in the Observability Pipelines UI after you have selected a template, source, and destinations.

-The general steps for setting up a pipeline are:
+This is step 5 in the process:

 1. Navigate to [Observability Pipelines][1].
 1. Select a template.
-1. Select your source.
+1. Select and set up your source.
-1. Select your destinations.
+1. Select and set up your destinations.
 1. Set up you processors.
 1. Install the Observability Pipelines Worker.
 1. Enable monitors for your pipeline.